ddmills/tiny-bind.js/README.md

 Two-way data binding for javascript.

 ### Simple Example
-Create two variables called "firstName" and "lastName" and bind them to the input and span elements.
+Create two bindings called "firstName" and "lastName" and bind them to the input and span elements.
 ```html
 <!-- bind the inner HTML of the span elements -->
 <p><span tiny-html='firstName'></span> <span tiny-html='lastName'></span></p>